JeremiePat/fs-stream/readme.md

 ### remove(pattern)

-Delete some files in the stream. `pattern` can be:
+Delete all files that match the pattern. `pattern` can be:

-* `String`: A glob pattern files to be deleted must match.
+* `String`: A glob pattern that files must match to be deleted.
 * `Function`: This function get the actual path to the file and must return `true` (remove the file) or `false` (keep the file).

 > **NOTE:** _relative patterns are resolved against the same base `cwd` as the one used to set up the stream._